 Sub.
 H.B.
-6 creates a net increase in customer costs, including the potential to increase manufacturers' electricity bills.
+6 very likely creates a net increase in customer costs, including the potential to increase manufacturers' electricity bills.
 First, and most obviously, Sub.
 H.B.
-6 creates new customer charges for the Clean Air Program - \$30 per year for residential customers, \$240 /year for commercial customers, \$3,000 /year for industrial customers, and \$30,000 /year for large consumers who use over 45 million kWh per year.
-Across Ohio's four investor-owned utilities, this would create \$300+ million/year in
+6 creates new customer charges for the Clean Air Program -

 Impact of Sub.
 H.B.
-6, -14
+6, -17

-- \$300+ million/year in new subsidies for nuclear and fossil-fuel power - o Renewable energy eligibility in doubt - Customer-sited CHP not eligible - Allows subsidies for "capital formation" for fossil fuel plants - Increases wholesale electricity price to Ohioans - Effectively eliminates renewable energy standards - Allows new utility power-purchase agreements and costs for renewable energy - Allows creation of utility initiative powerpurchase agreements for nuclear plants - Utility power purchase agreements only apply mercantile customers - Utility efficiency programs - Continue through 2020 - Can be continued starting in 2021, at the utility's discretion - Subject to mercantile customer optout in 2020 - Creates reasonable arrangement mechanisms for trade-exposed industrial manufacturers funds for the Clean Air Program.
+- \$198 million/year in new subsidies for nuclear power - Extends subsidies for legacy, uneconomic coal plants in Indiana and Ohio, which cost Ohio tens of millions of dollars each year - Will remove significant portions of Ohio generation and consumer load from competitive wholesale capacity auctions - Likely to increase capacity prices - Effectively eliminates renewable energy standards - Allows new utility power-purchase agreements and costs for renewable energy - Allows creation of utility initiated powerpurchase agreements for nuclear plants - Utility power purchase agreements only apply to mercantile customers, including manufacturers - Utility efficiency programs - o Continue through 2020 - Can be continued starting in 2021, at the utility's discretion - O Subject to mercantile customer optout in 2020 - Creates reasonable arrangement mechanisms for trade-exposed industrial manufacturers industrial customers, and \$30,000 /year for large consumers who use over 45 million kWh per year.
+Across Ohio's four investor-owned utilities, this would create \$198 million/year in funds for the Clean Air Program.